-column “m”: if no strong customer authentication has been carried out in the respective turnover, the reason for omitting that shall be indicated here based on Commission Delegated Regulation 2018/389/EU of 27 November 2017 supplementing Directive 2015/2366/EU of the European Parliament and of the Council with regard to regulatory technical standards for strong customer authentication and common and secure open standards of communication
+Column 13: if no strong customer authentication has been carried out in the respective turnover, the reason for omitting that shall be indicated here based on Commission Delegated Regulation (EU) 2018/389 of 27 November 2017 supplementing Directive (EU) 2015/2366 of the European Parliament and of the Council with regard to regulatory technical standards for strong customer authentication and common and secure open standards of communication.

-column “n”: This column shall indicate the breakdown of the turnover by card function.
+Column 14: This column shall indicate the breakdown of the turnover by card function.
 For cards with multiple functions (credit, debit, delayed debit), the turnover data shall be clearly separated by function.

-column “o”: This column shall indicate the method of data transmission in the case of contactless transactions.
+Column 15: This column shall indicate the method of data transmission in the case of contactless transactions.
 Namely, the value reported in this column refers to the method of carrying out the transaction rather than to the data transmission capabilities and functions of the card or the mobile payment application.
 A transaction is deemed contactless, if the NFC data transmission between the POS terminal and the card takes place without a direct physical link.
 Those contactless card-based mobile payments which use NFC data transmission (code “MOBIL”) shall be indicated separately from the transactions carried out by physical contactless cards.
 The code “PROXY” shall be indicated in all cases when the data transmission applied to the card payment takes place without direct physical connection, but not with the use of NFC technology (but e.g. by BLE).

-column “p”: shall indicate the limit category in which the reported purchase transaction has been carried out.
+Column 16: shall indicate the limit category in which the reported purchase transaction has been carried out.

-column ‘”q”: This column shall indicate whether the respective turnover has been carried out by a retail or corporate card.
-Business and corporate cards are those issued for the employees of corporations and other organisations.
-Retail cards are those issued for private customers.
-In the case of SZÉP-cards only the retail card code may be applied.
+Column 17: This column shall indicate whether the respective turnover has been carried out by a retail or corporate card.
+Business or corporate cards are cards issued to employees of companies and other organisations.
+Retail cards are cards issued to private clients.
+For SZÉP cards, only the retail card code may be used.

-column “r”: This column shall indicate whether the respective turnover has been carried out by a card issued by a bank or by a co-branded card.
+Column 18: This column shall indicate whether the respective turnover has been carried out by a card issued by a bank or by a co-branded card.
 Co-branded cards are those the image of which contains the trademark of the partner in addition to that of the issuing bank, and the underlying reason for the issuance is the joint economic interest of the parties.
 The issuance of cards with international trademark is also conditional upon the international card company’s authorisation of the scheme as a co-branded product.

-column “s”: This column shall indicate whether the transaction was conducted with a payment card registered in mobile wallet application, through the mobile wallet application.
+Column 19: This column shall indicate whether the transaction was conducted with a payment card registered in mobile wallet application, through the mobile wallet application.
 This is to indicate the transactions that have been made via a mobile payment application that can also be used for payment at physical points of acceptance (e.g. using NFC or QR code) provided by the card issuer payment service provider or a service provider contracted by the card issuer payment service provider.
 Online transactions made through these mobile wallets must also be reported as mobile wallet transactions.

 Transactions submitted using a mobile phone payment application provided by the card issuer payment service provider shall be reported under the “SAJAT” code.